KLWY: Subchannels

 The station's digital signal is multiplexed:

 KLWY originally signed on a digital signal at channel 28, and took part of the mandatory digital conversion on February 18, 2009, where it flash cut its analog signal.
 After the transition, KLWY returned to its position on channel 27, where it remains today.
-The station was quick to add KTWO as KKTQ, after KDEV-LP lost ABC affiliation, and MeTV came shortly afterwards.
+The station was quick to add KTWO as KKTQ, after KDEV-LP lost its ABC affiliation, and MeTV came shortly afterwards.
 In 2019, KLWY signed on its fourth subchannel as Ion Television; followed by the fifth subchannel in January 2021 as Cozi TVl and two additional subchannels (TrueReal and Defy TV) in July 2021, bringing the total up to seven, the highest in Wyoming.